 Mikhail Larianov was an avant-garde Russian painter and the lifelong partner of Natalia Goncharova.
 He pioneered the path toward abstraction in his homeland.

 Larionov (1881 — 1964) was born in Moldova and died in France.

 Konstantin Korovin (1861 — 1939) was an up-and-coming artist when Varvara Morozova engaged this painter for two years to give weekly lessons to her sons, Mikhail and Ivan.
 In 1885 Korovin traveled to Spain and France: “Paris was a shock for me,” he said, because through exposure to what the Impressionists were achieving “I found everything I was scolded for back in Moscow.”
 Korovin would become a leading Russian Impressionist and, in 1900, he was awarded the Legion of Honor from the government of France.

 Ivan Morozov was pleased to buy works by Goncharova, Larionov and Korovin; however, he drew the line at abstraction.
 Morozov included Kazimir Malevich (1879 — 1935) in his collection, but the Suprematist compositions that made Malevich world-famous proved too extreme for Morozov.

-Viewing this radiant exhibition, one can easily understand why Ivan Morozov would enthusiastically acquire Still Life, Fruit in a Dish (below) by Ilya Mashkov (1881 — 1944).
+After viewing this radiant exhibition, one could easily understand why Ivan Morozov would enthusiastically acquire Still Life, Fruit in a Dish (below) by Ilya Mashkov (1881 — 1944).
 Mashkov’s body of work reflects perfectly the color revolution championed by Matisse and Bonnard at the beginning of the 20th century, as well as the artistic innovations of Cézanne.